makingthematrix/inject/README.md

 ### What is a micro-library?

-A micro-library is a library so small that you can include its source code into your project - and you are free to do so, as long as you don't break the license. **Inject** consists of only one Scala 3 file and just a handful of methods in its API: you can create a module and a list of bindings, set the module as default, or join it with other modules, and then use it to inject dependencies - that's it.
+A micro-library is a library so small that you can include its source code into your project.
+Ad you are free to do so, as long as you don't break the license - just copy [this file](https://github.com/makingthematrix/inject/blob/main/src/main/scala/io/github/makingthematrix/inject/Inject.scala) to your project.
+**Inject** consists of only one Scala 3 file and just a handful of methods in its API: you can create a module and a list of bindings, set the module as default, or join it with other modules, and then use it to inject dependencies, that's it.

 Another advantage of all this simplicity is that a micro-library can be easily covered with unit tests, and once it works, there is little risk that it will ever have breaking changes (or that it will change at all).